influxdata/docs-v2/content/v2.0/visualize-data/visualization-types.md

 To select this view, select the **Table** option from the visualization dropdown in the upper right.

 #### Table Controls

+To view **Table** controls, click the settings (gear) icon next to the visualization dropdown in the upper right.

 * **Customize Table** section:
   * **Default Sort Field**: Select the default sort field.
 Default is **time**.